dnschouten/rapid/README.md

 ## How do I run RAPID?
 #### Docker container
 It is highly recommended to run RAPID as a Docker container, since RAPID uses some libraries that need to be built from source.
 The Docker container comes prepackaged with these libraries and any additional model weights, and should run out-of-the-box.
-You can pull the container with the following command or alternatively build it yourself locally with the provided Dockerfile in /build.
+We will soon provide a link to directly pull the pre-built container, but for now you can build the container yourself locally with the provided Dockerfile in /build.

-	>docker container coming soon<
+	docker build . --tag dnschouten/rapid:v0.1

 #### Data preparation
 Your input data should be prepared as follows, where you make a separate directory for each volume to be reconstructed.
 Ensure that the name of the tissue mask, if provided, is exactly the same as that of the image but with a "_mask" suffix.